myafka/YAMM/Getting started.md

 YAMM is an add-on for Google Sheets.
 Make sure that you have installed the add-on.

-For more information about the install an add-on read the [article](https://support.yet-another-mail-merge.com/hc/en-us/sections/202481589-Install-YAMM) or watch the [video-tutorial](https://youtu.be/o2Jh1ABd7XM).
+For more information about the install an add-on read the [article](https://support.yet-another-mail-merge.com/hc/en-us/sections/202481589-Install-YAMM) or watch the [video tutorial](https://youtu.be/o2Jh1ABd7XM).

 ## Step 1.
 Create an email template